stulli103/gagnathon2020/README.md

 Another is the file db_settings.txt and should be used with the Database setting of the first file mentioned above.
 The available settings the user can set in db_settings.txt are:
-1.  ###TableName\
+1.  ###TableName&nbsp;
-    It gives the user the control of deciding what the table name should be\ If this setting is not set the default setting will be used (Table_23)\
+    It gives the user the control of deciding what the table name should be&nbsp;
+    If this setting is not set the default setting will be used (Table_23)&nbsp;
-    Example of usage\
+    Example of usage&nbsp;
     ```
     ###TableName
         LosunIslands